-Note: Prior to making signal connections, review the user's manual on the Data Acquisition CD.
-The manual includes pinouts and cabling diagrams.
-Review the specifications chapter to ensure that the signal inputs do not exceed the specified limits.
+Prior to making signal connections review the Specifications chapter of your user's manual to ensure that your intended signal inputs do not exceed the specified limits.
+The manual is included in PDF format on your CD.

 Measurement Computing

 10 Commerce Way Norton, MA 02766